Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Results

 \subsection{Accuracy of CFPU}

 We consider a pipe surface of radius 0.7 generated from a (2,5) torus knot.
 The 3D curve defining the knot can be written parametrically as

 where $0\leq t \leq 2\pi$.
 From this parametric representation, we generate a point cloud $\Pts=\{\pts_1,\ldots,\pts_N\}$ and the (unit) normals for the knot (see Figure \ref{fig:knot} for an illustration), and then use these in the CFPU method to reconstruct a potential whose zero-level surface approximates the exact knot surface.
-To test the accuracy of these reconstructions, we generate a dense set of $131424$ points exactly on the knot and compute the difference between the potential evaluated at these points and the exact solution (which is zero).
+To test the accuracy of these reconstructions, we generate a dense set of $131424$ points exactly on the knot and compute the \refone{root mean square (RMS)} of the differences between the potential evaluated at these points and the exact solution (which is zero).

-Table \ref{tbl:knot_errors} displays the results for this test for $\ell=1$ and $2$ and for increasing numbers of sample points.
-In these tests, the synthetic point clouds were generated so that the average spacing between points decreases like $N^{-1/2}$.
-We see from the table that for both $\ell=1$ and $\ell=2$, the CFPU reconstructions appear to be converging to true zero-level surfaces as the density of the samples increases.
-Furthermore, using $\ell=2$ gives smaller errors and faster convergence rates than $\ell=1$.
-This is expected since the knot is a smooth surface and $\ell=2$ gives a smoother approximant.
+Table \ref{tbl:knot_errors} displays the results for this test for $\ell=1$ and $\ell=2$ and for increasing numbers of sample points.
+In these tests, the synthetic point clouds were generated so that the average spacing between points decreases like $N^{-1/2}$. \refone{So, we also include estimates of the algebraic convergence rates $\nu$ of the reconstructions assuming the RMS error is $\mathcal{O}(N^{-\nu / 2})$.} We see from the table that for both $\ell=1$ and $\ell=2$, the CFPU reconstructions appear to be converging to the true zero-level surfaces as the density of the samples increases. \refone{Furthermore, the reconstructions using $\ell=2$ appear to be converging at an approximate rate of $\nu=5$, while they appear to be converging at the approximate rate of $\nu=3$ for $\ell=1$.
+The faster rate is expected for $\ell=2$ since the knot is a smooth surface and higher values of $\ell$ produce smoother approximants.}

+\reftwo{More detailed results on the accuracy in approximating general curl-free fields (and their potentials) in two and three dimensions with curl-free RBF interpolants can be found in~\cite{DFW2020a}.
+For example, it is shown that for certain piecewise smooth radial kernels, the approximation error typically decreases when more points are enclosed in each patch.
+However, the rates of convergence remain the same.}